 Patients that have pacemakers or cardiovascular implanted electronic devices (CIED) have been increasing in large part due to an aging society and expanded indications for their use.
 It is estimated that 75% of patients with a pacemaker or implantable cardiac electronic device will require an MRI at some point during their lifetime.
 An MRI has been contraindicated in the past for these patients due to concerns regarding the radiofrequency and powerful magnetic fields utilized during an MRI that could possibly damage the device components, deliver inappropriate shocks, trigger rapid heart pacing or inhibit proper function.

-There are now new protocols for patients with pacemakers as the FDA approved MRI conditional pacemakers in 2011 that are considered safe for use during an MR exam.
-The American College of Radiology (ACR) recognizes that performing an MRI on a patient with a pacemaker should be conducted only when deemed medically necessary and properly triaged and is never considered routine.
+There are protocols for patients with pacemakers as the FDA approved MRI conditional pacemakers in 2011 that are considered safe for use during an MR exam.
+There is information available for patients on getting an MRI with a cardiac device, and the American College of Radiology (ACR) recognizes that performing an MRI on a patient with a pacemaker should be conducted only when deemed medically necessary and properly triaged and is never considered routine.
 Patient needs versus risks are analyzed on a case-by-case basis, so it is important to collaborate with your medical team to determine the best and safest course of action.

 How to Prepare for Your MRI Procedure